Information Systems program

 Sample courses

 IS 220 Information Systems for Business Management This course provides the basic level of management information systems literacy.
-The course will introduce the building blocks of information systems, the various organizational aspects of utilizing information systems, and the role of information systems in the digital economy.
-Students will gain familiarity with spreadsheet and database applications that provide useful information to business functional areas.
+The course introduces the building blocks of information systems, the various organizational aspects of utilizing information systems, and the role of information systems in the digital economy.
+Students gain familiarity with spreadsheet and database applications that provide useful information to business functional areas.
 Prerequisite: sophomore standing.
-Offered Fall, Spring, Summer.
+Offered Fall, Winter, Spring, Summer.

 IS 360 Management of Business Analytics The course addresses the remarkable impact that analytics is having on business.
 This course provides students with the fundamental concepts and tools needed to understand the emerging role of business analytics in organizations.
-The course will examine issues that both information systems managers and non-information systems managers face in managing and performing business data analytics within an organization.
-Students will apply business analytics approaches to support business decision making and problem-solving efforts and learn how to effectively use and interpret analytic models and results for business decisions.
+The course examines issues that both information systems managers and non-information systems managers face in managing and performing business data analytics within an organization.
+Students apply business analytics approaches to support business decision making and problem-solving efforts and learn how to effectively use and interpret analytic models and results for business decisions.
 The course covers managerial statistical tools in descriptive analytics and predictive analytics.
-Prerequisite: admission to business or information systems minor or business analytics minor; junior standing.
+Prerequisite: IS 220; junior standing.
 Offered Fall, Spring.

 IS 300 Data Management for Business Problem Solving and Decision Making This course provides an understanding of data management used to help solve business problems and make sound business decisions.
 In addition to the conceptual and academic foundations of data management, the course also explores the application of software tools to manage, manipulate, analyze, and visualize data.
 Prerequisite: IS 220 or healthcare analytics management minor.
 Offered Fall, Spring.

 IS 310 Information Systems in Networked Environments: Technical Foundations and Applications This course provides fundamentals of data communications and business networking requirements, and examines the linkage of information technology strategies and technological solutions for enabling effective business processes within and between organizations in emerging environments.
 Major topics include fundamentals of data communications and business networking, applications to data communications, basic technologies of the internet and the web, commercial use of internet technologies, e-business applications, and cases in online industries.
-Prerequisite: IS 220; admission to business or information systems major/minor.
+Prerequisite: IS 220.
 Offered Spring.

 IS 320 Enterprise Systems for Decision Making and Data Analytics This course provides an introduction to enterprise systems and their impact on organizations.
 An enterprise system application is utilized to illustrate the concepts, fundamentals and integration of enterprise-wide applications and processes.
 Enterprise system data analytics applications are applied to analyze business results and support business decision making.
-Prerequisite: admission to business or information systems major/minor or business analytics major/minor.
+Prerequisite: IS 220.
 Offered Fall, Spring.

-IS 330 Business Choices and Telecommunications Decision An examination of the business and organizational role of telecommunications.
-The course will not address the theoretical foundations of telecommunications, but rather focus on using telecommunications to support and achieve business strategies.
-Course topics will include how businesses are being reshaped by advances in telecommunications; how businesses plan, deploy and manage telecommunications resources; and how businesses are utilizing and administrating local area network (LAN) and wide area network (WAN) technology to achieve business objectives.
-Prerequisite: CS 120; IS 310; admission to business or information systems minor.
+IS 330 Business Choices and Telecommunications Decision This course examines the business and organizational role of telecommunications.
+The course focuses on using telecommunications to support and achieve business strategies and does not address the theoretical foundations of telecommunications.
+Course topics include how businesses are being reshaped by advances in telecommunications; how businesses plan, deploy and manage telecommunications resources; and how businesses are utilizing and administrating local area network (LAN) and wide area network (WAN) technology to achieve business objectives.
+Prerequisite: IS 310.
 Offered Occasionally.

 IS 340 Information Systems Security and Data Assurance Management This course provides an overview of information systems security management and data assurance principles.
 Coverage includes privacy concerns and safeguards, ethical issues surrounding data and information, information risk analysis, information system vulnerabilities, security threats and countermeasures.
-Prerequisite: admission to business or information systems minor or business analytics minor.
+Prerequisite: IS 220.
 Offered Fall.

 IS 370

-IS 401 Management Information Systems: Analysis and Design This is the first course in a two-course sequence that covers the development process for computer-based management information systems.
+IS 401 Management Information Systems: Analysis and Design This course covers the development process for computer-based management information systems.
 This course emphasizes information analysis and the logical design of management information systems.
 Prerequisite: IS 300.
 Offered Fall.

-IS 411 Management Information Systems: Project Management and Implementation This is the capstone course in a sequence that covers implementing an information system.
-This course emphasizes the use of project management techniques to support an information system implementation.
-In-depth exposure to key tools, techniques, practices, and knowledge areas of project management will be applied to system implementation.
-Prerequisite: IS 401.
+IS 411 Management Information Systems: Project Management and Implementation This course emphasizes the use of project management techniques to support an information system implementation.
+In-depth exposure to key tools, techniques, practices, and knowledge areas of project management are applied to system implementation.
+Prerequisite: grade of "C" or better in ACC 221, ACC 222, BLAW 205, ECO 110, ECO 120, ENG 110 or ENG 112, MTH 160 or MTH 175 or MTH 207, and STAT 145 or STAT 245; 54 credits earned.
 Offered Spring.